sebscholl/skeleton-key/README.md

 [![Ruby](https://img.shields.io/badge/Ruby-%3E%3D%203.2-black )](https://www.ruby-lang.org )
 [![Safety-Critical](https://img.shields.io/badge/⚠%20Safety--Critical-black )](SECURITY.md)

-SkeletonKey is a Ruby library for deterministic wallet recovery and key derivation across Bitcoin, Ethereum, and Solana.
+SkeletonKey is a zero-dependency Ruby library for deterministic wallet recovery and key derivation across Bitcoin, Ethereum, and Solana.
 It is designed around a strict boundary:

 - recovery formats in the recovery layer
 - shared seed and derivation primitives in the shared layer